Ciwonie/learning_java/README.md

-# learning_java with Team Treehouse @ https://teamtreehouse.com
+# Learning Java with Team Treehouse @ https://teamtreehouse.com

-The sub folders are just collections of java programs that run independently from the others.
-Each is designed to tackle different introductory concepts within java.
+The sub folders are simply collections of java programs that run independently from the others.
+Each is designed to tackle different introductory concepts within Java.

 Example concepts:
 - object oriented programming